We recognise excellence through the election of Fellows and Affiliates and science prizes to honour outstanding scientists

 Nominations are submitted on The AAS Ishango Online System.

 Under this category of fellowship, a candidate shall be nominated by a minimum of three Fellows and/or Associate Fellows and the nomination shall be reviewed and the Nominee elected directly by the Governing Council after review by the Governance and Nominations sub-committee.
+Names of candidates proposed for Honorary Fellowship are submitted directly to the Executive Director’s office.

 The AAS Fellowships

-One of the core mandates of the African Academy of Sciences (The AAS) is to recognise excellence and it does this is by electing scholars who have excelled in their fields of expertise as its members.
+One of the core mandates of The African Academy of Sciences (The AAS) is to recognise excellence and it does this is by electing scholars who have excelled in their fields of expertise as its members.
 The AAS Fellowship comprises individuals who have reached the highest level of excellence in their field of expertise and have made contributions to the advancement of the field on the African continent.
 Fellows of The AAS are elected based on their achievements that include their publication record, innovations, leadership roles and contribution to society.
 Election into The AAS Fellowship is done through a rigorous review process.

 Categories of Fellows